willforde/script.module.codequick/docs/tutorial.rst

             # Return the listitem as a generator.
             yield item

-Now we can create the video parser callback that will return playable listitems.
-And since this is another function that will return listitems, it will be registered as a :class:`Route<codequick.route.Route>` callback as well.
+Now, we can create the "video parser" callback that will return "playable" listitems.
+Since this is another function that will return listitems, it will be registered as a :class:`Route<codequick.route.Route>` callback.

 .. code-block:: python